The ThreatLocker Testing Environment

 To view only the newly created files, select the New Files tab.

-Note: When using the ThreatLocker Testing Environment to process an approval request of an RMM Installer, the Testing Environment will appear as an device on your RMM.
-This is an expected behavior and if this occurs, you can safely remove the device from your RMM without uninstalling from the VDI as the VDI is reverted after you finish your request.
+Note: When using the ThreatLocker Testing Environment to process an approval request of an RMM Installer, the Testing Environment will appear as a device on your RMM.
+This is expected behavior and if this occurs, you can safely remove the device from your RMM without uninstalling from the VDI as the VDI is reverted after you finish your request.

 Note: Some web browser extensions can affect how the ThreatLocker Testing Environment operates.
 For more information, please see our article Browser Extensions Affecting the ThreatLocker Testing Environment | ThreatLocker Help Center (kb.help)